Matteoa484/get_clean_data_project/Codebook.md

 ## Raw dataset information

 The experiments have been carried out with a group of 30 volunteers.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone on the waist.
-Using its embedded accelerometer and gyroscope, the data captured:
-- 3-axial linear acceleration
+Using its embedded accelerometer and gyroscope, the data captured 3-axial linear acceleration and 3-axial angular velocity.
-- 3-axial angular velocity

 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.